-The audio interface of the TLV320DAC3100 device enters I^2S mode by programming page 0 / register 27, bits D7-D6 = to 00.
-In I^2S mode, the MSB of the left channel is valid on the second rising edge of the bit clock after the falling edge of the word clock.
-Similarly, the MSB of the right channel is valid on the second rising edge of the bit clock after the rising edge of the word clock.
+The audio interface of the device enters $I^2S$ mode by programming page 0 / register 27, bits D7-D6 = to 00.
+In $I^2S$ mode, the MSB of the left channel is valid on the second rising edge of the bit clock after the falling edge of the word clock.
+Similarly, the MSB of the right channel is valid on the second rising edge of the bit clock after the right clock after the rising edge of the word clock.

 Figure 6-27.
-Timing Diagram for I2S Mode
+Timing Diagram for IS Mode